bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

 ## Introduction

-The practical lab contains 2 exercisea.
-This exercise uses [g:Profiler](https://biit.cs.ut.ee/gprofiler/gost) to perform gene-set enrichment analysis.
+The practical lab contains 2 exercises.
+These exercises use [g:Profiler](https://biit.cs.ut.ee/gprofiler/gost) to perform gene-set enrichment analysis.

 ### Goal of the exercise